 The Employee Forum “is a group of SPA and EPA Non Faculty Employees elected by their peers.
 The Forum’s mission is to address constructively the concerns of UNC-CH Employees.”

-UNC Latina/o Caucus is an important strategic alliance comprised of UNC Chapel Hill’s Latino alumni, faculty, staff, and postdoctoral fellows, for the benefit of the present and future of UNC.
+UNC Latinx Caucus is an important strategic alliance comprised of UNC Chapel Hill’s Latino alumni, faculty, staff, and postdoctoral fellows, for the benefit of the present and future of UNC.

 LGBTQ Center “works to foster a welcoming and inclusive environment for UNC-Chapel Hill community members of all sexual orientations, gender identities and gender expressions.”
-Sponsors the Queer Faculty and Staff Network.
+Sponsors the LGBTQIA+ Faculty and Staff Monthly Mixers.